Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Introduction

 \textbf{Organization}.
 The rest of the paper is organized as follows.
-In Section \ref{sec:bias} we first use a simple two-equation model to demonstrate the presence of Nickell bias without lagged dependent variables and provide the analytical expression of this bias.
-We then show the Nickell bias is a generic phenomenon in panel LP and propose using the SPJ to restore asymptotic normality centered at zero.
-Moreover, Monte Carlo simulation is carried out to verify the theoretical predictions.
-Section \ref{sec:Empirical-Application} estimates the IRFs by FE and SPJ in the three empirical examples of macro-finance to evaluate the impact of financial crises.
-Proofs, theoretical extensions, and additional empirical outcomes are relegated to the Appendix.
+In Section \ref{sec:bias}, we first use a simple two-equation model to demonstrate the presence of Nickell bias without lagged dependent variables and provide the analytical expression of this bias.
+We then show that the Nickell bias is a generic phenomenon in panel LP and propose using the SPJ to restore asymptotic normality centered at zero.
+Moreover, Monte Carlo simulations are carried out to verify the theoretical predictions.
+Section \ref{sec:Empirical-Application} estimates the IRFs by FE and SPJ in four empirical examples of macro-finance to evaluate the impact of financial crises.
+Proofs, theoretical extensions, and additional empirical works are relegated to the Appendix.